-1. A base of fresh water and USDW exist in project area.
-Measured depth of the base of fresh water is between approximately 800 and 950 feet and measured depth of the base USDW is between approximately 1,800 and 2,500 feet.
-2. Farming operations exist inside the project AoR.
-3. Portions of three communities: [REDACTED] [REDACTED]
+- A base of fresh water and USDW exist in the project area.
+The measured depth of the base of fresh water is Claimed as PBI The measured depth of the base of the USDW is between Claimed as PBI - Claimed as PBI exist inside the project Area of Review (AoR).

-Resources and infrastructure addressed in this plan are shown in Figure 1.
+Resources and infrastructure addressed in this plan are shown in Figure F-1.

-4.0 Potential Risk Scenarios
+3. Potential Risk Scenarios

-The following events related to the CTV facility that could potentially result in an emergency response include:
+The following events related to the CTV facility could potentially result in an emergency response:

-- Well integrity failure;
+- Well integrity failure

-- Injection well or monitoring well equipment failure (e.g., shut-off valve or pressure gauge, etc.);
+- Injection well or monitoring well equipment failure (e.g., shut-off valve or pressure gauge, etc.)

-- A natural disaster (e.g., earthquake, tornado, lightning strike, flooding);
+- A natural disaster (e.g., earthquake, tornado, lightning strike, flooding)

-- Potential brine or CO2 leakage to a USDW;
+- Potential brine or CO2 leakage to a USDW

-- CO2 leakage to a USDW or land surface; or
+- CO2 leakage to a USDW or land surface

-- Induced or natural seismic event.
+- Induced or natural seismic event

 Response actions will depend on the severity of the event(s) triggering an emergency response.
-"Emergency events" are categorized as shown in Table 1.
+"Emergency events" are categorized as shown in Table F-1.

-5.0 Emergency Identification and Response Actions
+4. Emergency Identification and Response Actions